nhsconnect/nhslogin/src/what-is-provisioning.md

 title: What is account provisioning?
 ---

-Account provisioning enables healthcare practitioners to set up an NHS login on behalf of a patient.
+Account provisioning enables healthcare practitioners to set up or upgrade a patient's NHS login on their behalf.

 Instead of patients registering and verifying their identity themselves, authorised staff can create a [high-level verified account (known as P9)](https://nhsconnect.github.io/nhslogin/user-journeys/#p9) for them.

-The patient is then only required to claim the account as theirs.
+The patient is then only required to select a link, and log in to their account.

 <hr>